Amazon Book Pre-Order Strategy for Ebook Authors

 Having a pre-order makes you eligible for a special promotion with BookBub.

 If you don’t know what this is, that’s okay.
 If you do know what BookBub is, great.
-The key thing is BookBub can send out an email to everybody that follows you announcing the presence of a pre-order.
+The key thing is that BookBub can send out an email to everybody that follows you announcing the presence of a pre-order.
 Again, a pre-order gives your book more exposure.

 Reasons not to do a pre-order